NASA Rover ‘Runs Over’ Mars Face, Top UFO Expert Claims: See Photos Of New Face

 While there’s been no confirmation from NASA that the “face” formation was actually damaged by the Curiosity Rover, the angle at which the pictures were taken appear to indicate that the exploratory vehicle was heard on a direct line straight over the supposed face.

-The face, which seems t depict a human-like visage in profile, appears at the center of the following NASA photo from the surface of Mars, posted on March 13.
+The face, which seems to depict a human-like visage in profile, appears at the center of the following NASA photo from the surface of Mars, posted on March 13.

-The alleged face was discovered by prolific anomaly-hunter Scott C. Waring, a former United States Air Force servicemember who now resides in Taiwan and, according to the biography on his blog, started the site UFO Sightings Daily after experiencing a pair of UFO sightings, including one while still in the military.
+The alleged face was discovered by prolific anomaly-hunter Scott C. Waring, a former United States Air Force service member who now resides in Taiwan, and, according to the biography on his blog, he started the site, UFO Sightings Daily, after experiencing a pair of UFO sightings, including one while still in the military.

 “I found this giant head on Mars today.
 Its detail is remarkable and I have to say the species that created it looks a lot like humans.
 The long nose, chin and big eyes, round forehead…all prove this,” Waring wrote on his blog Tuesday.
 “This is the newest photos from the Curiosity rover that just came out today from Sol 1635, Nav Cam Right B, taken March 13, 2017 at 02:41:55 UTC.
 This face is 1.5 meters across.”